 b) This book confirms the reasonableness of the religious and moral teachings contained in Sacred Scripture, showing that these are also available to those who observe the natural order of things and the laws which rule it.
 The image of the ‘Two Books,’ then, stresses the uniqueness of their Author.

-c) This book shows the self-sufficiency of a natural moral order with respect to the teachings contained in the biblical revelation, placing the latter by parentheses, or declaring it superfluous.
+c) This book shows the self-sufficiency of a natural moral order with respect to the teachings contained in biblical revelation, bracketing out the latter, or declaring it superfluous.

 d) The Book of Nature, finally, indicates a field of competence reserved only for the scholars of the natural sciences, because of the specific and restrictive language in which the book is written; the image of the ‘Two Books,’ can even express a break between the rational and mathematical study of the world, and the view of creation given by philosophy, theology, or by the Bible itself.